cout05/cout05/README.md

 # Hi, I'm Jerico Franco🙋‍♂️

-I'm currently a BSIT 2nd year College student.
-Right now trying to build more website/web apps and striving to learn more about Web development.😊
+I like to learn more about Web development, my hobbies are reading manga/manhwa.

 <!---